kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 The situation is a bit different compared to the examples above.
 We need only one spatial map to be reprojected and this spatial map is set by a slice (i.e. pixel positions on the repeat axes).
-The pixel limits (box) of the spatial axes is set by the first FITS image.
+The pixel limits (box) of the spatial axes are set by the first FITS image.
-Instead of a header we can use the FITSimage object to which we want to reproject as a parameter.
+Instead of a header we can use the *FITSimage* object to which we want to reproject as a parameter.
 Then all appropriate information is passed and the :meth:`maputils.FITSimage.reproject_to` method returns a new FITSimage object with only one spatial map with sizes that fits the first spatial map.